ljalil/HashCalc/README.md

 ![Screenshot](https://raw.githubusercontent.com/Abdeljalil-l/HashCalc/master/Screenshots/ScreenShot%2001.png)

-HashCalc is free opensource utility that allow you to calculate checksums for files and text in many different hashing algorithms such as Md4, Md5, Sha-1, ...
+HashCalc is free/opensource utility that allows you to calculate checksums for files/text using many different hashing algorithms (such as MD4, MD5, Sha1...), Comparing files and cracking hashes...

 ##Technical info